jkhan2211/Chronic_DiseaseRisk_Predictor/README.md

 Now that we have our newly combined dataset, exploratory analysis can begin.

 Questions to explore in the dataset:
 1. How clean is the dataset?
-Are there missing data or symptoms that are never reported?
+Are there any missing values or symptoms that are never reported?

 2. What is the distribution of symptoms among individuals?